CallumCM/Petname-Generator/README.md

 ## Make your own
 - [![Run on Repl.it](https://replit.com/badge/github/CallumCM/Petname-Generator)](https://replit.com/github/CallumCM/Petname-Generator)
+- Select HTML, CSS, and JS as the language
 - Simply edit `slots.json`, the spinner is procedurally generated and configurable in `slotmachine.js`

 Check it out at [petnames.geekveggie.dev](https://petnames.geekveggie.dev/)